Two Times João Liberada

 Two Times João Liberada (Duas vezes João Liberada) is a film directed by Paula Tomás Marques.
-In the film, João Abreu plays an actress who was cast for a historical film biography about the eponymous character and who is persecuted by the Inquisição as a person with no clear gender affiliation.
-The premiere of the film took place in February 2025 at the Berlin International Film Festival.
-The film had its national premiere in Portugal at the beginning of May 2025 at IndieLisboa.
+The film follows actress João (June João) during the production of a biopic of João Liberada, a historical figure who was persecuted by the Inquisition.
+The premiere of the film took place in February 2025 at the Berlin International Film Festival, having its national premiere in Portugal at the beginning of May 2025 at IndieLisboa.
+In the USA, the film had its festival premiere at New Directors/New Films at the Museum of Modern Art in New York.